Hypersequent/bistro/README.md

 # Bistro Delivery App for QA Sphere

-This repository contains a Food Delivery demo app, a project forked from [wowthemesnet/template-fooddelivery-bootstrap-html](https://github.com/wowthemesnet/template-fooddelivery-bootstrap-html) and rewritten in SvelteKit for QA Sphere.
+A food delivery demo application built with SvelteKit for QA Sphere testing purposes.

 ## Demo